Wende Museum

-The Wende Museum is an art museum, historical archive of the Cold War, and center for creative community engagement in Culver City, California.
+The Wende is an art museum, cultural center, and archive in Culver City, California.

 Mission

-Wende (pronounced “venda”) is a German word that translates into English as “transformation.”
+Wende (pronounced venda) is German for "transformation.
 It commonly refers to the era of uncertainty and possibility leading up to and following the fall of the Berlin Wall in 1989 and the subsequent dissolution of the Soviet Union in 1991.

-Embracing a spirit of continual transformation as part of its mission, the Wende aspires to reach beyond the conventional walls of a museum, placing equal value on international scholarship, community engagement, digital access, and wide-ranging experimentation.

-Founded in 2002, the Wende Museum holds one of the largest collections of art and artifacts from the Cold War era, which serves as a foundation for programs that illuminate political and cultural changes of the past, offer opportunities to make sense of a changing present, and inspire active participation in personal and social change for a better future.
+Founded in 2002, the Wende Museum holds one of the largest collections of art and artifacts from the Cold War era.